The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 #### Reprisal

-Reprisal is simply a wide mitigation tool, which lowers the targets’ damage dealt by 10% for the next ten seconds at 60 seconds recast timer.
+Reprisal is simply a wide mitigation tool, which lowers the targets’ damage dealt by 10% for the next ten seconds at a 60 second recast timer.
 Good for raid-wide damage or additional tank buster mitigation, if there’s no better use for it in the next 60 seconds.
 It’s also an AoE skill, meaning that you can Reprisal multiple targets at once!

 #### Arm’s Length